Paramount Animation: David Ellison/Jennifer Dodge era (2025–present)

 After the merger of Paramount and Skydance was completed on August 7, 2025, David Ellison replaced Brian Robbins as the new CEO and chairman of Paramount Pictures.
 For the short term, Ramsey Ann Naito would remain as the president of Paramount Animation while stepping down from her role as president of Nickelodeon Animation Studio.
 Skydance Animation would continue to be operated separately under John Lasseter and focus on its multi-year output deal with Netflix.

 On October 29, 2025, following mass layoffs at parent company Paramount Skydance, Naito announced she would be stepping down as president of Paramount Animation, with her saying in a note to staff, "I want to share with you that I am leaving the company and closing this very special chapter with all of you."

-On November 11, 2025, former president of Spin Master Entertainment and Consumer Products Jennifer Dodge has been named the new President of Paramount Animation, stepping into the role vacated by Naito at the end of October during the sweeping Paramount Skydance layoffs of some 1,000 employees.
+On November 11, 2025, former president of Spin Master Entertainment and Consumer Products Jennifer Dodge was named the new President of Paramount Animation, stepping into the role vacated by Naito at the end of October during the sweeping Paramount Skydance layoffs of some 1,000 employees.

+Its eleventh film, The SpongeBob Movie: Search for SquarePants, was released on December 19, 2025, to a mostly positive critical reception and becoming a box-office success, grossing $169 million.

+Its twelfth film, Paw Patrol: The Dino Movie, was released on August 14, 2026, to positive reviews from critics and becoming another box-office success, grossing $154.9 million.

+In September 2026, Netflix and Paramount Skydance announced that their agreement would conclude after the releases of Ray Gunn and the untitled Jack and the Beanstalk project, with the latter assuming theatrical-first distribution for future projects.
+This includes Cosmic Motors, a new film directed by John Lasseter and co-directed by Louie del Carmen.